Picture Framing Glossary

 chemical added to regulate the pH of paper.
 The most common buffering agent is calcium carbonate (CaCO3).

-a chemical (CaCO3), occuring in nature as oyster shells, calcite, chalk, limestone, etc. or obtained commercially by chemical precipitation.
+a chemical (CaCO3), occurring in nature as oyster shells, calcite, chalk, limestone, etc. or obtained commercially by chemical precipitation.
 Calcium carbonate is used as a filler in alkaline paper-making, as coating pigment and as a buffering agent.

-a type of frame used to display a gallery wrap canvas.
+a type of custom frame used to display a gallery wrap canvas.
 This frame allows the entire front surface of the canvas to be visible.
 Any color applied to the canvas wrapping the sides of the stretcher bars will be somewhat visible in the ‘float’ space.

 a print or poster image that has been transferred and fixed to a canvas surface.